Breeding behaviour of birds: Eggs

 Eggs are usually camouflaged, but cavity nesters like woodpeckers lay white eggs.
-Grebe eggs gradually stain from surrounding seaweed and decaying plants.
+Grebe eggs gradually stain from surrounding water weed and decaying plants.
 The time from copulation to egg-laying ranges from days to months.
-On cliffs, eggs of species like black guillemots are elongated and tapered, spinning in place if disturbed to prevent rolling off.
+On cliffs, eggs of species like common murres are elongated and tapered, rolling in a tight circle if disturbed to prevent rolling off cliff ledges.

 Egg count

-Clutch size varies by species, typically ranging from a few to a dozen eggs, excluding domesticated layer hens.
+Clutch size varies by species, typically ranging from one to a dozen eggs, excluding domesticated layer hens.
 Examples include emperor penguin (1 egg), rock dove (1–2), gulls (3), Canada goose (4–6), and hooded merganser (10–11).
 Some species, like pigeons, lay a fixed number, adjusting to additions or removals, while others lay until the nest is full.
-In experiments, removing eggs prompted females to lay more, with European herring gulls producing up to a dozen, house sparrows and northern flickers dozens, and mallards up to 100.
+In experiments, removing eggs prompted females to lay more, with European herring gulls producing up to a dozen, house sparrows and northern flickers dozens, and mallards up to a hundred.
 Birds lay fewer eggs than their brood patch could cover, balancing energy costs and chick survival, a concept known as Lack's clutch size, maintained by balancing selection.

 Incubation

 Egg development requires warmth, usually from a parent's body during incubation.
 In polygamous species like black grouse, females handle all nesting tasks alone, while males may assist in monogamous species, often incubating during the day.
-In Lichtenstein's sandgrouses, males incubate at night due to less cryptic plumage.
+In Lichtenstein's sandgrouse, males incubate at night due to their less cryptic plumage.
 Females typically have camouflaged plumage to avoid predators.

-Incubation periods vary: great spotted woodpeckers incubate for 8 days.
-Snowy albatrosses take about 82 days for a single egg.
-Eggs are rotated for even heating.
+Incubation periods vary; the shortest is some of the larks such as horned lark, which incubates for 10–14 days, while snowy albatross takes about 82 days for its single egg.
+Eggs are usually rotated regularly to ensure even incubation heating.
 Malleefowl males bury eggs in decaying leaves for warmth.
-Incubating birds develop brood patches – vascularized, featherless skin areas – singly (e.g., Accipitrinae, Columbidae, many songbirds), in pairs (e.g., waders, auks, skuas), or triply (e.g., gulls).
+Incubating birds develop brood patches of vascularised, featherless skin areas – singly (e.g., Accipitrinae, Columbidae, many songbirds), in pairs (e.g., waders, auks, skuas), or triply (e.g., gulls).
 Some, like pelicans and Sulidae, use foot skin instead.
 Emperor penguins and king penguins have skin-fold brood pouches.
 Non-incubating species, like some cuckoos, lack brood patches.